frankomowa/Credit-Portfolio-Analysis/README.md

    - **Table:** A detailed summary of the loan portfolio is provided in tabular format, allowing for a comprehensive overview of individual loan characteristics and performance.

-This dashboard serves as a sophisticated tool for data analysis, designed to deliver valuable insights into loan performance, customer engagement, and financial health, thereby supporting informed decision-making within the organization.
+This dashboard serves as a sophisticated tool for data analysis, designed to deliver valuable insights into loan performance, customer engagement, and financial health, thereby supporting informed decision-making within the organisation.
 Download the Power BI report [here](Credit-Portofolio-Analysis-Dashboard/CPA-Dashboard.pdf)